 What’s the deal with myopia control?

-OrthoK has been shown to be able to reduce the from anywhere between 30-60%, and anecdotally even higher than that.
+OrthoK has been shown to be able to reduce the progression of myopia from anywhere between 30-60%, and anecdotally even higher than that.
 This is particularly of interest when your child’s eyes appear to be deteriorating year on year, sometimes even necessitating updates of glasses every few months.

 While there are other forms of myopia control that have also been shown to be effective, OrthoK so far appears to be among the most effective, while being able to maintain its treatment effect even long after stopping the treatment.